jojoshin123/calculator/README.md

 # TODO
 - Animate key-press with keyboard input (perhaps using jQuery...?)
 - Fix minor bug when the user hits an operation twice
+- Add extra functions to the two blank buttons up top?

 # Screenshot Preview